kugushev/triz4programmers/40 Principles/40 Inventive Principles for Programmers.md

 - Facade Pattern
 - Flyweight Pattern
 - Use a host process to run multiple jobs, so we can save time launching a new process, e.g. application pools in IIS
-- Merge multiple representation of the one entity to the one physical class and keep differences by exposing different interfaces
+- Merge multiple representations of one entity to one physical class and keep differences by exposing different interfaces

 ## 06 UNIVERSALITY
 ![](/40%20Principles/resources/06%20UNIVERSALITY.png)
 ### Strategies and Recommendations
 - If you have several objects or systems delivering different functions, consider creating a new single system that could deliver these functions thus eliminating the need for having several different systems.
-- If you have several separate different processes delivering different functions, consider creating a single process that will deliver a multiple functionality
+- If you have several separate different processes delivering different functions, consider creating a single process that will deliver multiple functionalities
 ### Examples
 - Abstract Factory Pattern
 - Visitor Pattern